 For Android phone owners, the process is a bit more cumbersome:

-- Enable Bluetooth on the phone.
+- Enable Bluetooth on your phone

-- Open your charging case and press the pairing button on the back.
+- Open your charging case and press the pairing button on the back

 - In the Bluetooth settings, find AirPods and click Pair.

-Note that you lose some of the in-built AirPods features when using them with Android phones.
-For instance, you won’t be able to customize the double tap and pause music when you remove headphones from your ears.
+Note that you lose some of the native AirPods features when using them with Android phones.
+For instance, you won't be able to customize the double tap and pause music when you remove headphones from your ears.

 How to fix AirPods not connecting